solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Server Logs

-Server logs from Azure Databse for MySQL can also be extracted through the Azure platform *resource logs*, which track data plane events.
+Server logs from Azure Database for MySQL can also be extracted through the Azure platform *resource logs*, which track data plane events.
 Azure can route these logs to Log Analytics workspaces for manipulation and visualization through KQL.